 When you’re looking to get a mortgage, there are set limits on the amount you’re able to borrow.
 A conforming loan is a mortgage loan that conforms to the guidelines and limits set by government-sponsored enterprises (GSEs), like Fannie Mae and Freddie Mac.

-Conforming standards simply set the rules for how to qualify for a mortgage, how much you can borrow, and how the loan may be structured.
-This protects you, as well as typically offering a lower interest rate than non-conforming loans.
+The GSEs simply set the rules for how to qualify for a conforming mortgage, how much you can borrow, and how the loan may be structured.

-A conventional loan is one that is not insured or guaranteed by the government.
-A conforming loan generally refers to the loan size or loan limit.
+A conventional loan refers to a type of home loan that is not insured or guaranteed by the government.
+Whereas a conforming loan generally refers to the loan size or loan limit.
 Therefore, a conforming loan can encompass several other loan programs such as:

 - Conventional Loans

 - VA Loans